 Did you know that the Veterans Health Administration is the largest health care system in the US?
 With that in mind, it’s hard to believe how often veterans health care falls short.

-Recently, President Biden announced legislation set to help support veterans more moving forward.
+Not too long ago, President Biden signed new legislation set to help support veterans more moving forward.
 Among the issues addressed were veterans suffering from WWII cancer and toxic burns.

 Are you interested in learning more about how these bills are set to help?
 Read on to learn everything you need to know about how these bills will impact veterans health care.